 Physicians have an ethical and professional obligation to manage their patients’ pain without putting them at increased risk for addiction.
 Because the risk of addiction is higher for some people than others, it’s important that you and your physician understand your personal risk for opioid addiction (also called Opioid Use Disorder, or OUD) before opioids are ever prescribed.

-There are many known factors associated with increased risk for opioid addiction.
-One important factor is your genetics, which influences whether you are at high or low risk for opioid addiction.9 The good news is that thanks to recent scientific advances, physicians and patients now have a way to assess genetic risk for OUD before a prescription is written.
+There are many known factors associated with increased risk for opioid addiction, including your genetics.9 The good news is that thanks to recent scientific advances, physicians and patients now have a way to assess genetic risk for OUD before a prescription is written.

 Make More Informed Decisions About Pain Management

 AvertD™ is a clinically validated test that identifies an individual’s genetic risk for developing OUD.
-The test requires only a simple cheek swab sample and analyzes 15 genetic markers involved in the brain reward pathways associated with addiction to identify if a patient is at high or low risk for OUD.
+The test requires only a simple cheek swab sample and analyzes 15 genetic markers involved in the brain reward pathways associated with addiction to identify if a patient may have an elevated genetic risk for OUD.

-When use of prescription oral opioids for acute pain is being considered, AvertD offers an objective way to identify who may be at increased genetic risk for opioid addiction—so you and your provider can make more informed decisions about how to manage your pain safely and effectively.
+When use of prescription oral opioids for acute pain is being considered, AvertD offers an objective way to identify who may have an elevated genetic risk for opioid addiction—so you and your provider can make more informed decisions about how to manage your pain safely and effectively.